-EDTE 528 TEACHING FINE ARTS AND MOVEMENT Introduces elementary education candidates to the knowledge and skills needed to integrate visual arts, drama, music, physical activity, and health and wellness in the elementary curricula to enhance student learning.
-EDTE 530 FOUNDATIONS OF TEACHING READING Develops strong knowledge of the foundational stages of the reading process, including introduction of interactive instructional strategies for teaching vocabulary, word identification, phonics, fluency and comprehension.
-EDTE 532 METHODS OF TEACHING ENGLISH LANGUAGE ARTS Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of language arts curriculum.
+Introduces elementary education candidates to the knowledge and skills needed to integrate visual arts, drama, music, physical activity, and health and wellness in the elementary curricula to enhance student learning.

+Develops strong knowledge of the foundational stages of the reading process, including introduction of interactive instructional strategies for teaching vocabulary, word identification, phonics, fluency and comprehension.

+Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of language arts curriculum.
 Students review theory and content necessary for teaching elementary school levels; and evaluate supplementary teaching resources.

-EDTE 534 METHODS OF TEACHING SOCIAL STUDIES AND SCIENCE Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of social studies and science curricula.
+Provides students with knowledge of methodologies and literacy strategies recommended for the effective teaching of social studies and science curricula.
 Students review theory and content necessary for teaching, elementary school levels; and evaluate supplementary teaching resources.

-EDTE 538 METHODS OF TEACHING MATHEMATICS Provides students with knowledge of methodologies recommended for the effective teaching of mathematics curriculum.
+Provides students with knowledge of methodologies recommended for the effective teaching of mathematics curriculum.
 Students review theory and content necessary for teaching, elementary school levels; and evaluate supplementary teaching resources.

+EDTE 539 CLINICAL FIELD EXPERIENCE FOR NOVICE TEACHERS I 1 CREDIT

+A specialized course for teacher interns who are completing the Teacher Now Pathway where students will design and deliver at least two content area lessons to secondary students during their experience.
+Twenty-five hours of experience required in a secondary classroom.
+This course is by permission only.

-EDTE 540 SECONDARY INSTRUCTIONAL STRATEGIES Instructional strategies for teaching students in grades 5-12, including literacy and technology.
-EDTE 541 SECONDARY FIELD EXPERIENCE I Students will design and deliver at least two content area lessons to secondary students during their practicum experience.
-Twenty hours of experience required in a secondary classroom.
-EDTE 550 METHODS AND MANAGEMENT OF SECONDARY EDUCATION Students engage in the scope and sequence of disciplines specific curriculum, design lessons and unit plans, deliver lessons for constructive feedback and reflection, and select appropriate strategies for the assessment of student learning.
-EDTE 551 SECONDARY FIELD EXPERIENCE II Students engage with in-service teachers and interact with secondary students, plan and deliver at least two lessons, and assess student learning.
-Forty hours experience required in a secondary classroom.
-EDTE 552 BASIC MATH AND MEASUREMENT FOR THE EDUCATOR2 CREDITS Through an examination of the Iowa Core Mathematics Standards, candidates will demonstrate knowledge and understanding of the mathematics they will teach.
+Instructional strategies for teaching students in grades 5-12, including literacy and technology.

+EDTE 541 SECONDARY FIELD EXPERIENCE I......
+1 CREDIT

+Students will design and deliver at least two content area lessons to secondary students during their practicum experience.
+Fifteen hours of experience required in a secondary classroom.

+A specialized course for teacher interns who are completing the Teach Now Pathway where students will interact with secondary students, lessons, and assess student learning.
+Twenty-five hours of experience required in a secondary classroom.
+This course is by permission only.

+Students engage in the scope and sequence of disciplines specific curriculum, design lessons and unit plans, deliver lessons for constructive feedback and reflection, and select appropriate strategies for the assessment of student learning.

+Students engage with in-service teachers and interact with secondary students, plan and deliver at least two lessons, and assess student learning.
+Fifteen hours experience required in a secondary classroom.

+EDTE 552 BASIC MATH AND MEASUREMENT FOR THE EDUCATOR.......2 CREDITS

+Through an examination of the Iowa Core Mathematics Standards, candidates will demonstrate knowledge and understanding of the mathematics they will teach.
 Candidates will form an understanding of how children learn mathematics' concepts and skills.
 Candidates will study numbers and operations, data analysis and probability, and measurement.